taosdata/TDengine/docs/en/05-get-started/03-package.md

 The standard server installation package includes `taos`, `taosd`, `taosAdapter`, `taosBenchmark`, and sample code.
 You can also download the Lite package that includes only `taosd` and the C/C++ connector.

 The TDengine Community Edition is released as Deb and RPM packages.
 The Deb package can be installed on Debian, Ubuntu, and derivative systems.
 The RPM package can be installed on CentOS, RHEL, SUSE, and derivative systems.
 A .tar.gz package is also provided for enterprise customers, and you can install TDengine over `apt-get` as well.
 The .tar.tz package includes `taosdump` and the TDinsight installation script.
 If you want to use these utilities with the Deb or RPM package, download and install taosTools separately.
-TDengine can also be installed on x64 Windows and x64/m1 MacOS.
+TDengine can also be installed on x64 Windows and x64/m1 macOS.

 ## Installation